MikeSpreitzer/llm-d-fast-model-actuation/docs/dual-pods.md

 the Kubernetes scheduler has already assured that there is no awake vLLM instance using any of those accelerators.
 But the controller must not bust the accelerator memory budget.
-The controller checks that on each of the accelerators, the amount of memory used by sleeping vLLM instances does not exceed the budget for that; this check is done now (rather than when a vLLM instance is put to sleep) so that this budget can be temporarily exceeded while there are no awake instances using that accelerator.
-If the budget is exceeded on any accelerator, a sleeping vLLM instance using that accelerator is deleted; this is done by deleting the server-running Pod of that vLLM instance.
+The controller checks that on each of the new vLLM instance's accelerators: the amount of accelerator memory in use does not exceed the budget for sleeping vLLM instances; this check is done now (rather than when a vLLM instance is put to sleep) so that this budget can be temporarily exceeded while there are no awake instances using that accelerator.
+If the budget is exceeded on any accelerator _and_ the last sleep time for that accelerator is older than a configured threshold, a sleeping vLLM instance using that accelerator is deleted; this is done by deleting the server-running Pod of that vLLM instance.
 The possibility of one vLLM instance using multiple acclerators means that this decision is not made independently for each accelerator.
-The controller chooses a set of sleeping vLLM instances that covers the set of accelerators whose memory budget is exceeded.
-The choice is made with preference for deleting less recently used vLLM instances.
+The controller chooses a set of sleeping vLLM instances that covers the set of accelerators that need a vLLM instance deletion.
+The choice is made with preference for both (a) not deleting vLLM instances using accelerators that are meeting their memory budget and (b) deleting less recently used vLLM instances.
 Once the memory budget on each of the accelerators is respected, the new vLLM instance is created.
 That is done by creating a new server-running Pod.

 Note that this design is centered on vLLM instances rather than server-running Pods.
 That makes it easy to adapt in the future when